-Required by the Comprehensive Housing Planning Act, the Annual Comprehensive Housing Plan (ACHP) is submitted by the Housing Task Force to the Illinois General Assembly in January of each year.
-The document is a demonstration of interdepartmental coordination and ongoing partnership with public and private funders, service providers, advocates, and affordable housing developers.
+Currently, as required and guided by the Comprehensive Housing Planning Act (310 ILCS 110/) which provides parameters, due dates, and Priority Populations, the Annual Comprehensive Housing Plan is submitted by the Housing Task Force to the Illinois General Assembly in January of each year.
+The document is a demonstration of collaboration and interdepartmental coordination between participating state agencies (see the list of Housing Task Force Membership) and ongoing partnerships with public and private funders, service providers, advocates, and affordable housing developers.
 The main function of the ACHP is to coordinate priorities for funding sources administered by the State for affordable housing construction, rehabilitation, preservation, down payment assistance, operating or rental housing subsidies, and supportive services.
-These priorities, which are discussed in detail below, have profound impact on the Housing Production Plan and the Residential Services Plan located towards the back of this document, prior to the appendices.
+These priorities have profound impact on the Housing Production Plan and the Residential Services Plan located later in this document, prior to the appendices.